ashutoshkrris/EazyLoader/CONTRIBUTING.md

 > - Learn how to generate Personal Access Tokens on Github [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 > - Learn more about the Environment Variables [here](https://iread.ga/posts/49/do-you-really-need-environment-variables-in-python).

-**Step 5: Install required Webdriver**

-To use this feature, you need to have Google Chrome and [Chrrome Webdriver](https://chromedriver.chromium.org/downloads) added in your ```$PATH``` in ```/bin``` folder.
-Download and install the version compatible with your google chrome version(the same version).
-You may have to update this from time to time.

-You may also use the Firefox browser and [gekodriver](https://github.com/mozilla/geckodriver/releases/) alternatively.

-**Note**: use may use anyone of the above options, the web application will run perfectly fine in either browser without any issue.

 Now we're ready to start our server which is as simple as: